opf/openproject/docs/user-guide/notifications/README.md

 ## Notification settings

 To access the in-app notification settings.
-Please left-click the "Notification settings" button in the upper right side or naviagate via **My account > Notfication settings**.
+Please left-click the "Notification settings" button in the upper right side or navigate via **My account > Notfication settings**.

 ![notifications](IaN-3.PNG)